 As part of the Group's strategy to ensure continued growth, the Group is committed in upgrading our current manufacturing facilities as well as expansion of the existing factory.
-As mentioned in our previous Annual Report, the Group, in 2017, acquired a piece of leasehold land together with a factory and office erected thereon located adjacent to our existing factory in lpoh.
-Following the acquisition, the Group is amalgamating the two pieces of land to enhance the production logistics thereby increasing our production capacity and productivity.
-Given the unforeseen circumstances in obtaining approval from the local authority, the said amalgamation and expansion is expected to be completed by second quarter of financial year ending 2020.
+As mentioned in our previous Annual Report, the Group, in 2017, acquired a piece of leasehold land together with a factory and office erected thereon located adjacent to our existing factory in Ipoh.
+Following the acquisition, the approval from local authority to amalgamate the two pieces of land had been obtained during the first quarter of financial year ended 31 December 2020 ("FY2020").
+Despite the unprecedented circumstances in FY2020, the amalgamation and construction of factory extension building has been successfully completed during the second quarter of FY2020.